 -

-eleanor suman, Vice PResident
+eleanor suman, Secretary

 Eleanor Suman is an active member of Christ Church Episcopal Parish, Lake Oswego, Oregon, where she is active in recovery ministry.
 Eleanor celebrates over 20 ears of sobriety.
 “Working my 12 step program has enriched my life spiritually, emotionally and physically, and provided me with a platform to pass this message to my sisters and brothers in Christ.”
 Eleanor has been a member of the Oregon Diocesan Recovery Commission since 2000, and has served as a co-chair since 2012.
 Ms. Suman is privileged to carry the message of recovery and God throughout the Diocese of Oregon.
 Eleanor Joined the Recovery Ministry of the Episcopal Church in 2005.
 She is has benefited from sharing and hearing the stories of recovery in the Episcopal Church throughout the country, and is honored to have been elected to the RMEC Board in 2019.
 In addition to her recovery work, Eleanor is a member of the Canterbury Choir at Christ Church and cooks for the homeless and hungry with fellow parishioners through a program called Potluck in the Park, feeding over 300 people every Sunday afternoon, rain or shine.